openzfs/openzfs-docs/docs/Basic Concepts/Data Storage/Checksums.rst

-While it may be tempting to disable checksums to improve CPU performance, it is widely considered by the ZFS community to be an extrodinarily bad idea.
+While it may be tempting to disable checksums to improve CPU performance, it is widely considered by the ZFS community to be an extraordinarily bad idea.
 Don't disable checksums.